No matter where your busy season falls on the calendar, executing an effective seasonal marketing campaign always begins with planning.

 For many businesses, including UTM parameters in all campaign links can be a great help when it comes time to do reporting.
 Designating traffic by things like UTM source, UTM content, and UTM campaign will tell you which source the visitor arrived from, which ad they engaged with or that they're with the correct campaign, respectively.

 If your business and team are more advanced or have a budget available to enhance your campaign, here are two more steps you can take.
 Each of these adds a layer of maturity to your campaign that can pay dividends if done properly.

 If you’re not already creating media flights, start by marking up a calendar with publishing and promotion timelines.

 This can be as simple as a spreadsheet with each week having its own row and then columns representing every channel you intend to use.
 Within each cell, you could denote active/inactive and potentially a short description of what’s being promoted during that time along with the budget allotment.

 There are, of course, tools you can use to add further refinement (and complexity) to media planning.

 However, the goal here is that your business is intentional with budget spend and understands approximate expected ROI from each channel.

 Step eight: A/B test content, then optimize

-If A/B testing is part of your normal workflow, including it as a feature of your is a no-brainer.
+If A/B testing is part of your normal workflow, including it as a feature of your seasonal campaign is a no-brainer.

 If you’re not used to A/B testing, consider your busy season as a great time to start.
 There are a variety of A/B testing tools and functionality built-in to email platforms and content management systems.
 No matter your tools, the approach should always follow proper research methods.